 Wise and sustainable use of wetland resources;

-Threat treatment and management;
+Threat treatment and management including restoration of and support for management of sacred sites;

-Management and decision making;
+Participatory management and decision making including for indigenous territories;;

-Risks and control of new technologies;19.
-REQUESTS the Secretariat to report on the status on technology and knowledge sharing under Resolution VII.19 to the 67th meeting of the Standing Committee (SC67); and
+Public access to technical and scientific information on wetlands stored in platforms created by the contracting parties;

+Systematic assessment of the ecological integrity of wetlands;

+18bis REQUESTS that in tandem with this review, the STRP adapt the approach to recognising and working with Indigenous and local knowledge in the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services, to ensure ethical engagement protocols are followed when using traditional knowledge;

+19. REQUESTS the Secretariat to assist STRP to work on the review assignment; ; and

-20. CALLS ON the International Organization Partners of the Convention, other NGOs, research institutes, and private sector bodies to contribute to the development and application of wetland frontier technology incorporating with TEK.
+20. CALLS ON the International Organization Partners of the Convention, other NGOs, research institutions, and private sector bodies to contribute to the development and application of wetland new technology and its use for the preservation, promotion and incorporation of traditional knowledge.